carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 It has the following drawbacks:

 - The flow is more complex, as it is now a network of processes that communicate through channels.
 This can, in the worst case, lead to deadlocks where the system is stalled without any progression.
+Hewever, we have added timeout detection that will warn the user if the system is seemingly stalled.
+We have also tried to ensure that any error will terminate the network, so the system will not be stuck indefinitely.
 - The cache system needs to be managed, which can be a complex task, and that entails increased resource consumption.
+However, in our testing, most of the work spent was not managing cache, but actual work; downloading, decrypting, decompressing, and patching blocks.
 - The flow is less stable, as it is a new implementation that hasn't been tested as thoroughly as the legacy flow.
+Given more time and use, confidence in the new flow will increase.

+## Additional optimizations

+In addition to the new flow, we've added several optimizations to the restore flow:

+- **Preallocation**: The target files can be preallocated, hinting the size to the filesystem.
+This can benefit the restore speed on some systems, as it hints the size to the filesystem, potentially allowing for more efficient file allocation (e.g. less fragmentation).
+- **Parallel downloads**: The BackendManager now supports parallel downloads, allowing for multiple volumes to be downloaded at the same time.
+This can increase the throughput of the restore operation, especially on high-speed connections.
+In the benchmarks of this post, the backend was a local filesystem, so this optimization really sped up the restore operation.
+- **Parallel database connections**: With respect to the backup database, the restore operation is a non-intrusive operation, where the database is only being read from.
+As such, we can open multiple connections to the database, allowing for faster access to the database.
+- **Memory pool**: The memory pool is a shared memory pool that is used to allocate memory for the blocks.
+Rather than using a new memory allocation for each block, the memory pool is used to allocate memory for the blocks, which is returned after use.
+This alleviates garbage collection penalties as a result of many small memory allocations.

 ## Tunable parameters